invesdwin/invesdwin-context-client/README.md

 ### invesdwin-context-client-swing-rsyntaxtextarea

-This module provides integration for [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea)
+This module provides integration for [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea) with extensions to edit [invesdwin-util expressions](https://github.com/subes/invesdwin-util#expressionparser) in the most convenient way.
+Though this component can also be used for other programming languages.

 ## Wicket Modules